ahlstromcj/seq66/README.md

             *   Fixed processing grid keystrokes twice.
             *   Renamed record-mode and grid-model control labels.
             *   Fixed accident disabling of grid-mode controls.
-        *   Fixed the daemonization and log-file functionality (in progress).
+        *   Fixed the daemonization and log-file functionality.
         *   Revisited the recmutex implementation.
     *   Version 0.99.2:
         *   Issue #103.
 Some improvements to pattern loop-count.